TheRealXORA/Documents/Getting Environments.md

 ```luau
 function getrenv(): { [string]: any }
 ```
 It stands for "Get Roblox Environment".
 It returns a table representing the roblox environment.
+It can be used to access the global roblox functions that LocalScripts and ModuleScripts use.